YouTube - F-18 Hornet

 By 2024 one squadron per U.S. carrier air wing, and by 2027 two squadrons per U.S.carrier air wing should have these modifications.

-Over 500 aircraft have been produced to date.
+Over of the 600 F-18 Hornet aircraft of all types have been produced to date.